Sv443-Network/SvCoreLib/docs.md

 <!-- #MARKER Installation -->
 # Installation
-To install SvCoreLib (SCL), use the following command in a terminal inside your Node.js project:
+To install Sv443 Network CoreLib (SCL), use the following command in a terminal inside your Node.js project:
 ```
-npm i svcorelib
+npm i @sv443-network/core --no-optional
 ```
+If you want to use the MySQL related functions, use `npm i @sv443-network/core` instead.

-Troubleshooting: Make sure your workspace contains a `package.json` file.
-If not, use `npm init` to initialize your workspace with npm.
+<sub>Troubleshooting: Make sure your workspace contains a `package.json` file.
+If not, use `npm init` to initialize your workspace with npm.</sub>

 <br><br><br>